 Performance: The bits of it all

-24 bit is really an unrealistic thing, it's nearly a meaningless stat when it comes to audio gear, however there are measures that more appropriately reflect the dynamic range, but to fully understand this, we have to talk analog and math.
+24 bit is an unrealistic thing; it's nearly a meaningless stat when it comes to audio gear.
+However there are measures that more appropriately reflect the dynamic range, but to fully understand this, we have to talk analog and math.

 While I may get flack for saying this, despite issues like latency, digital has had a massive leg up over its analog predecessors, not simply from an archiving/storage perspective but also quality.
-The much loved vinyl format, hits roughly -80db between signal to noise, meaning the signal is signal power is roughly 80 times stronger to the noise power, which isn't bad.
-Digital however doesn't have an analog noise floor, and sound pressures are expressed in bit depth, which is the amount of steps to current in the digital-to-analog convert (DAC).
+The much-loved vinyl format hits roughly -80db between a signal to noise, meaning the signal is signal power is roughly 80 times stronger to the noise power, which isn't bad.
+Digital, however, doesn't have an analog noise floor, and sound pressures are expressed in bit depth, which is a number of steps to the current in the digital-to-analog convert (DAC).

 To use an analogy I developed that works reasonably well when writing for an audio publication, Bit depth is akin to bit depth in digital imagery, instead of reflecting how many colors an image can have, it reflects how many steps in volume.
-Sample rate is the resolution, at which the sound is captured.
+The sample rate is the resolution, at which the sound is captured.
 What becomes interesting is that there's even a formula that explicitly tells you how the maximum dynamic range in decibels for any given bit depth.
 Using the signal-to-quantization-noise ratio formula: 20*log10(2^BITDEPTH-1), we can calculate the signal to noise ratio.
-16 bit audio has a theoretical range of 96.33 dB, which is considerably better than Vinyl, and on par with the best of studio to reel to reel systems.
-Also, it's important to understand these values represent a theoretical maximum as the Analog-to-digital convertors (ADC) and digital-analog converters (DAC) rarely achieve their maximums.
-24 bit audio has a theoretical range of 144.49 dB, far beyond even currently the best hardware on the market.
+16-bit audio has a theoretical range of 96.33 dB, which is considerably better than Vinyl, and on par with the best of studio reel-to-reel systems.
+Also, it's important to understand these values represent a theoretical maximum as the Analog-to-digital converters (ADC) and digital-analog converters (DAC) rarely achieve their maximums.
+24-bit audio has a theoretical range of 144.49 dB, far beyond even currently the best hardware on the market.
 Below I made a simple calculator to play with.

 If I haven't talked sampling rates yet, there's a reason, by most accounts, bit depth matters more than sampling rates after a certain point.
-44.1 Khz can reproduce 0Hz-22KHz.
-Capturing at 96 KHz, may actually reduce sound quality if your target format is 44.1 KHz through alias noise.
+44.1 KHz can reproduce 0Hz-22KHz.
+Capturing at 96-KHz may reduce sound quality if your target format is 44.1 KHz through alias noise.
 The best way to imagine this is a photo.
 If you scale proportionally by half, the image will remain clear whereas, scaling to say, 45.9% of the image size would cause some of the image clarity to be sacrificed.
 The reason why in applications like Photoshop this isn't that big of a problem is through resampling (scaling) algorithms.
-This sample principal applies to audio, as the wave form must be recomputed and resampled, creating what is known as aliasing.
+This sample principle applies to audio, as the waveform must be recomputed and resampled, creating what is known as aliasing.
 Bit Depth downconversion uses dithering which is a lot more predictable as its a numeric reduction in values, where a range is compressed.
-Depending on your target format (movies = 48 KHz) or music (usually 44.1 KHz) capturing at 2x the sampling rate is of the target format is preferred.
-The Scarlett can capture 88.2 KHz but the advantages of higher sampling rate less obvious since DACs have become quite good over the years at filling in the gaps so-to-speak.
+Depending on your target format (movies = 48 KHz) or music (usually 44.1 KHz) capturing at 2x the sampling rate is the target format is preferred.
+The Scarlett can capture 88.2-KHz, but the advantages of higher sampling rate less obvious since DACs have become quite good over the years at filling in the gaps so-to-speak.
 What high resolution can do is capture above human hearing sounds, and more accurate articulation of the effects of things phasing.
-It's not night and day, and honestly, I'm mostly hard pressed to tell the difference, as are a lot of people, however, audio processing does better with denser data and the real advantage almost exists entirely in the DAW.
+It's not night and day, and honestly, I'm mostly hard pressed to tell the difference, as are a lot of people, however, audio processing does better with denser data, and the real advantage almost exists entirely in the DAW.

-Since I touched on analog vs digital I figure I'll put in a quip in the long standing debate.
+Since I touched on analog vs digital, I figure I'll put in a quip in the long-standing debate.
 Most of analog's love has less to with superior quality, but characteristics left due to various mediums limitations.
-It should be also pointed out that analog effects like harmonic distortions from tube amplification and over-saturation from tape, can and are captured by digital when recording from analog sources.
-For audiophiles, much of the desire is to recreate how music "used to sound", hence the love of vintage hardware.
-There's nothing inherently wrong with this except that it often shapes audio debate in non-quantifiable terms and often leads to absurd claims about analog vs digital.
-Also to add to the debate mess, has been the shift in recording techniques, mixing and mastering over time which also drastically alters the sound of a recording.
+It should also be pointed out that analog effects like harmonic distortions from tube amplification and over-saturation from tape, can and are captured by digital when recording from analog sources.
+For audiophiles, much of the desire is to recreate how music "used to sound," hence the love of vintage hardware.
+There's nothing inherently wrong with this except that it often shapes the audio debate in non-quantifiable terms and often leads to absurd claims about analog vs digital.
+Also to add to the debate mess has been the shift in recording techniques, mixing and mastering over time which also drastically alters the sound of a recording.